 I accepted the role of Education Coordinator for Region 34 (Australia) in 2004 but unfortunately had to resign after only one year of service due to Joseph’s illness.
 I hope to return to the role sometime in the future!

 I took a break from quartetting in 2009 after 6 fantastic years with Audacious/The Latest News (we won bronze and silver during that time as well as helping me stay sane!) and a brief stint concurrently with JJAM (a fun quartet with my sister).
 Luckily, through A Cappella West, my sister and I found two more and formed a novice quartet called Fling! who competed in 2011 – an interesting challenge for me as I sang lead!
 Sadly, the tenor moved inter-state so we could not continue, but that turned out well when I was asked to join 3 great singers to form Hi-Jinx Quartet.
-We became 6 time Australian champs and competed at international four times, reaching 19th in the world twice.
-I’m currently enjoying developing a new sound with Enchant Quartet – just the beginning of our journey!
+We became 6 time Australian champs and competed at international five times, reaching 19th in the world thrice.

 In 2008, I became involved with the start of a brand new chorus in WA called A Cappella West.
 I was lucky enough to be part of this from the first night and became so enthusiastic that I joined the Directing staff as an Assistant until I passed my DCP, officially becoming a Co-Director with Lindsey Dyer in November 2008.
 At our first contest in 2010 we were flabbergasted to come 4th – we had not anticipated medals with a 2 year old chorus!
 It was a fantastic experience, and I received an award for Novice Director as it was my first time out!
 We came 6th in our second contest in 2012, and 2nd (and Most Improved) in our third contest in 2013!
 We took a year off, then returned to contest in Hobart in 2015 where we were blown away to win the Gold with an amazing score of 626!
 This made Lindsey and myself Master Directors – an amazing jump of 44 points from our last contest.
 We took 80 voices to the international competition in Las Vegas in 2016 and had a great experience.
 We were quite happy (!) to come second to the amazing Endeavour Harmony at the Perth convention in 2017, giving us a year to “relax” before heading to Hobart in 2018 where we were thrilled to up our score to 632, sending us on our way to New Orleans in September 2019.
 Not a bad first 10 years!